A Beginner's Guide to Social Media Marketing for 2026

 Create Your Buyer Personas

-Buyer Personas may sound complicated, but it's pretty intuitive.
+Buyer Personas may sound complicated, but they're actually quite intuitive.
 If you imagine yourself sharing your value proposition with someone, who would you be most excited to share it with?
 A venture capital investor, a potential business client, or your neighborhood?
 Now, imagine someone was just to hear a value proposition in a passing conversation; who would get entirely excited alone, without any prompting or sales pitch?

 Once you have your first idea, try to add even more detail.
 Your venture capitalist isn't just anyone.
 She lives in California, subscribes to the Wall Street Journal, loves technology, and fears missing out on the next big thing.

 Your neighbor, though, is much older.
-His only contact with the internet is sharing memes and articles with his family on Facebook, and, far from a fear of missing out, he longs for anything that will remind him of his younger days in the 70s.
+His only contact with the internet is sharing memes and articles with his family on Facebook, and, far from fearing missing out, he longs for anything that will remind him of his younger days in the 1970s.
 The more detailed your imagining, the more effectively you can craft and deliver your message.

 Choose Your Platform and Message

-Like how you might choose between a printed flyer or a magazine page, you can choose between social media serviceseach provides a distinct format and audience.
-Based on your buyer persona, consider how your message's content, format, and channel would most likely reach your target audience.
+Like how you might choose between a printed flyer or a magazine page, you can choose between social media services — each provides a distinct format and audience.
+Based on your buyer persona, consider how the content, format, and channel of your message would most likely reach your target audience.
 Real quickly, let's go through the big ones.

 • Google: has the largest audience, excellent analytics, and great ad targeting and re-targeting.
-However, your formatting is often constrained, and your click-through numbers may be disappointing vs. the number of views received.
+However, your formatting is often constrained, and your click-through rates may be disappointing compared to the number of views you receive.

-• Facebook: has the second largest audience, in-built ways to analyze your results (Facebook Insights), and can be easily integrated with a company Facebook page.
-However, Facebook's engagement is not always the best for specific customer segments such as business clients, youth customers, etc.
+• Facebook has the second-largest audience, in-built ways to analyze your results (Facebook Insights), and can be easily integrated with a company's Facebook page.
+However, Facebook's engagement is not always optimal for specific customer segments, such as business clients and youth customers.

-• LinkedIn: is the premier business-to-business social media site and also comes with in-built analytics.
+• LinkedIn is the premier business-to-business social media site and also comes with built-in analytics.
 To Market on LinkedIn means focusing on business-to-business marketing.

 • Twitter: is excellent in building brand awareness and serves exceptionally well in the secondary role of responding to customer service questions; however, it has far less support for direct advertisements to customers and very little applicability for business clients.